wso2-attic/ballerina-integrator/README.md

                 respWorkerBidder3 -> fork;
             }
         } join (all) (map biddersResponses) {
-            // Wait until the responses received from all the workers running int bidder1Bid;
+            // Wait until the responses are received from all the workers running int bidder1Bid;
             int bidder2Bid;
             int bidder3Bid;